 Be aware of possible encounters with wildlife in all areas of the park, including paved trails and roads.

-- Carry bear spray with you at all times, ensure it is accessible, and know how to use it.
+- Always carry bear spray, ensure it is accessible, and know how to use it before heading out.
 Bear spray is available at the Banff Visitor Centre, 224 Banff Avenue, and retail outlets in the town of Banff.

 - Make noise.
 Being quiet puts you at risk for sudden wildlife encounters.
 Be alert through shrubby areas and when approaching blind corners.
 Travel in tight groups and always be aware of your surroundings.